venyige/showcase-with-3d-mesh-data/README.md

 ### ```OBJ``` to ```STL``` file conversion:

 In the assignment “The OBJ file support should be limited to v, vt, vn and f elements”.
-However this time there is nothing to do with the ```vt``` – texture coordinate elements, as ```ST```L can not handle this sort of data nor the transformations are affected by them.
+However this time there is nothing to do with the ```vt``` – texture coordinate elements, as ```STL``` can not handle this sort of data nor the transformations are affected by them.
 So skipped.

 There is no time to implement a customizable reorder, so I get the given order of points from the ```OBJ``` file as the base of calculating the normals.